abbbi/virtnbdbackup/README.md

 ## Restore with enabled compression

-In case the virtual machine qcow image contains mostly compressed blocks, it makes sense to use the `--compress` option during restore.
-If used, the target NBD server used for restore will enable the compression driver.
+In case the original virtual machine qcow image contained compressed blocks, it makes sense to use the `--compress` option during restore.
+If used, the target NBD server started during restore will enable the compression driver.
 The written data blocks are then compressed according to the qcow images compression option.

+`Note`:
+> The backup does not keep track which blocks have been compressed in the image
+> originally.
+The compression algorithm used will be applied to all blocks.

 # Post restore steps and considerations